🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 1.4.2 Morphological Analysis with SudachiPy

-SudachiPy provides multiple split modes (A: short unit, B: medium unit, C: long unit).
+SudachiPy provides multiple segmentation modes (A: short unit, B: medium unit, C: long unit).

 from sudachipy import tokenizer